You are viewing documentation for an older version (0.11.0) of Kafka. For up-to-date documentation, see the latest version.

 New methods in KafkaStreams:

-• apply a timeout when closing an application via #close(long timeout, TimeUnit timeUnit)
+#metrics() - apply a timeout when closing an application via

-• specify a custom indent when retrieving Kafka Streams information via #toString(String indent)
+#close(long timeout, TimeUnit timeUnit) - specify a custom indent when retrieving Kafka Streams information via

 Parameter updates in StreamsConfig:

-• parameter zookeeper.connect was deprecated; a Kafka Streams application does no longer interact with Zookeeper for topic management but uses the new broker admin protocol (cf. KIP-4, Section “Topic Admin Schema”)
+zookeeper.connectwas deprecated; a Kafka Streams application does no longer interact with Zookeeper for topic management but uses the new broker admin protocol (cf. KIP-4, Section “Topic Admin Schema”) - added many new parameters for metrics, security, and client configurations

 Changes in StreamsMetrics interface:

-• removed methods: #addLatencySensor()
+- removed methods:

 New methods in TopologyBuilder: